morphoorg/morpho/README.md

 morpho
 ======

-   Morpho bridges between Stan and data input as well as output.
+   Morpho bridges between Stan, a platform for Bayesian statistical modeling and computation, and data input/output.
 It employs Pystan (see http://mc-stan.org/pystan.html), a python interface to Stan.

 Discuss value of morpho.